jpswade/jpswade.github.io/_posts/2007-02-14-fixing-a-faulty-laptop-dc-jack-connector.md

   <a href="http://wade.be/upload/dsc_0015-large.JPG" title="HP Pavilion ze4111s broken DC jack resolder"><img src="http://wade.be/upload/dsc_0015-large.thumbnail.JPG" alt="HP Pavilion ze4111s broken DC jack resolder" /></a>
 </p>

 Upon further examining the motherboard, I discovered that the jack could be safely removed from the motherboard providing I could unsolder it from the underneath where it connects to the motherboard in three places.
-Not a problem, I&#8217;d just require a replacement jack.
+Not a problem, I'd just require a replacement jack.

 I went on to explain this to the HP contact, who provided me with the following details: